ibm-cloud-docs/discovery/building.md

 ## Adding enrichments
 {: #adding-enrichments}

-**Note:** Starting on **18 July, 2017** {{site.data.keyword.discoveryfull}} introduced a new enrichment technology, named {{site.data.keyword.nlushort}} (NLU).
-These enrichments are the same as your existing enrichments but require a slightly different configuration and schema.
-The original enrichments, named {{site.data.keyword.alchemylanguageshort}} enrichments, will be deprecated. {{site.data.keyword.alchemylanguageshort}} Enrichment support will end on **15 January, 2018**.
-New collections should be enriched with {{site.data.keyword.nlushort}} and any existing collections with {{site.data.keyword.alchemylanguageshort}} configuration files migrated as soon as possible.
-For information on migrating collections and configuration files that utilize the {{site.data.keyword.alchemylanguageshort}} enrichments, see [Migrating enrichments to {{site.data.keyword.nlushort}}](/docs/services/discovery/migrate-nlu.html).

 The {{site.data.keyword.discoveryshort}} [default configuration](/docs/services/discovery/building.html#the-default-configuration) will enrich (add cognitive metadata to) the `text` field of your ingested documents with semantic information collected by these four {{site.data.keyword.watson}} functions - Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging.
 (There are a total of nine {{site.data.keyword.watson}} enrichments available; the others are Keyword Extraction, Relation Extraction, Emotion Analysis, Element Classification, and Semantic Role Extraction.)

 **Important:** Only the first 50,000 characters of each JSON field selected for enrichment will be enriched.

+**Note:** {{site.data.keyword.alchemylanguageshort}} enrichments were deprecated 1 March 2018.
+If you have any existing collections that are using {{site.data.keyword.alchemylanguageshort}} enrichments, you must migrate to {site.data.keyword.nlushort}} enrichments.
+For information on migrating existing collections and configuration files that utilize the {{site.data.keyword.alchemylanguageshort}} enrichments, see [Migrating enrichments to {{site.data.keyword.nlushort}}](/docs/services/discovery/migrate-nlu.html).

 You can further augment your documents by adding more enrichments to the `text` field, or enriching other fields.
 To do so using the {{site.data.keyword.discoveryshort}} tooling, [create a custom configuration](/docs/services/discovery/building.html#custom-configuration), choose the field(s) you'd like to enrich and select from the list of available {{site.data.keyword.nlushort}} enrichments: